cascada.abstractproperty.opmodel module

 the number of fraction bits used in the bit-vector weight (0 if all the weights in

-are integer values)
+weight_distribution_tableare integer values)